-Name of Applicant: up
+Name of Applicant: Procedures Manual Working Group

 Name of Owner: N/A

 File Ref: 5.1.3.1

 Officer: Daniel Hendriksen

 Officer Interest: Nil.

 Policy: Nil.

 Voting: Simple Majority

 For the Committee to receive an update and report from working group on the review of the Bush Fires Administration Procedures Manual.